-The Company has adopted a retirement plan (a "401(k) plan) which covers substantially all employees meeting certain eligibility requirements.
+PNCC has adopted a retirement plan (a "401(k) plan) which covers substantially all employees meeting certain eligibility requirements.
 Participants may contribute a portion of their pretax income into a retirement fund.
 At the Company's discretion, participants' contributions are matched up to 5% by the Company.
-For the year ended December 31, 2019, the Company's discretionary profit-sharing contribution was \$33,152.
+For the years ended December 31, 2020 and 2019, the Company's discretionary profit-sharing contribution were \$44,683 and \$33,152, respectively.
 The contributions are recorded as a component of plant specific operations expenses reported in the Statement of Revenues, Expenses and Changes in net position.